 Items you will need to become a member:

-- Application and Waiver Form (to be read and filled out online, at the link above)
+- Application and Waiver Form (at the link above)

 - the dog(s) must be spayed/neutered